-But don't worry, you don't have to eat a pauper's dinner!
-A classic German dinner consists of bread with cold meat or cheese, which is why it's called "Abendbrot".
-But a lot of families who don't see each other during the day will eat a cooked dinner in the evening.
-And if you're invited to dinner, your hosts will usually cook a hot meal for you rather than offer you sandwiches.
-You can also order hot meals at restaurants and bars in the evening.
+A classic German dinner consists of bread with cold cuts or cheese, which is why it's called "Abendbrot."
+But many families who don't see each other during the day eat a cooked meal in the evening.
+If you're invited to dinner, your hosts will usually cook a hot meal for you rather than offer you sandwiches.
+Restaurants and pubs, of course, serve hot meals in the evening.